GetResponse/DevZone/API/README.md

 ####delete_campaign_domain<a name="delete_campaign_domain"/>

-Unassign account domain from campaign.
+Detach account domain from campaign.
 Unassigned domain will no longer be used in links in messages sent from this campaign.

 _JSON params:_